Take Time To Learn To Relax

 Try to practice on a daily basis.
 When you have followed the above for about 10 to 15 sessions, try it without tensing the muscles.
 See if you can just relax one muscle group at a time while breathing slowly and deeply.

-Deep Relaxation is a CD/MP3 audio program that is great for general relaxation training.
+Relaxation and Stress Management Program – Imagery Relaxation and Success Rehearsal is a CD/MP3 audio program that is great for general relaxation training.

 When we are tense, our breathing is often shallow and rapid.
 If fact, most of us do not breathe properly, tense or not.
 Improper breathing robs us of oxygen which purifies our body as well as helps our body produce energy.
 Fortunately, learning to breathe properly is not difficult.
 Find a comfortable place to lie down.
 Place your hands on your abdomen just below your ribs.
 Begin breathing slowly and deeply.
 If you are breathing properly, you will feel the expansion in the abdominal area before your rib cage expands.
 Spend 5 to 10 minutes several times a day practicing your deep breathing.
 You will notice that as you become more proficient, your breathing will improve during your normal activities.